akashtc/ml/spotify_recommendation/README.md

 ### Spotify Recommendation System

 Goal of this project is to create a content-based filtering Spotify Song Recommendation System.
+As part of creating this system, one of the essential part was to understand how Spotify understands ‘popularity’.
 Have you ever thought how “Recommended (based on what’s in your playlist)” on your Spotify works?
 This project helps answer this question and walks through the process of building machine learning pipeline that can help predict what user would like to listen to next.

 #### Executive summary

 Spotify is a platform that makes money through end users via subscriptions.
 Spotify song recommendation system will help user discover engaging content to increase DAU (daily active user) metrics.
 We will use machine learning to filter out the content and present engaging content to the user for increasing their product usage.

 #### Rationale